Oscar and Lucinda

 Oscar and Lucinda is a novel by Australian author Peter Carey.
 It won the 1988 Booker Prize the year it was released, and the 1989 Miles Franklin Award.
 It was shortlisted in 2008 for The Best of the Booker, in celebration of the prize's 40th anniversary.

 Plot

 The book tells the story of Oscar Hopkins, an Anglican priest from Devon, England, and Lucinda Leplastrier, a young Australian heiress from Parramatta.

 They meet on a ship from England to Australia.
 Lucinda is the owner of a glass factory in Sydney and is returning from a commercial trip to London.
-Oscar grew up as the son of a fundamentalist Brethren of Plymouth minister and naturalist, who believes he has joined a more compassionate church with the Anglicans.
+Oscar grew up as the son of a fundamentalist Plymouth Brethren minister and naturalist, who believes he has joined a more compassionate church with the Anglicans.

 The travellers discover that they are both gamblers, one obsessive, the other compulsive.
 Lucinda bets Oscar that he cannot transport a glass church from Sydney to a remote settlement at Bellingen, some 400 km up the New South Wales coast.
 This bet changes both their lives forever.